DionSat/Water-Reuse-App/README.md

 - Jubal Gonzalez-Santos
 - Steven Schulze

-Continued development was done by by the Summer-Fall 2020 Capstone team at Portland State University, consisting of:
+Continued development was done by the Summer-Fall 2020 Capstone team at Portland State University, consisting of:

 - Dion Satcher
 - Jonathan Bral